YellowJacketLinux/LFS/00-NON-STANDARD-MACROS.md

     %cpuoptimize .xeonE3

-However there may be optimations where the build scripts (e.g. `configure`) has to be specifically told what optimizations to make.
+However there may be optimizations where the build scripts (e.g.
+`configure`) has to be specifically told what optimizations to make.

 It may be necessary to develop a standard list of valid `%cpuoptimize` definitions to deal with cases where the build scripts have to be told